retrography/data-management/outline.markdown

 - Getting familiar with PostgreSQL and Valentina Studio
 - Exercise 3

 Note: Now that you know how to import data into database, you have to start importing your project data.
-Your data import is due in a week (Session 11).
+Your data import is due in two weeks (Session 11).

 ***

 ### Session 10 - February 8
 ## Cloud Services and Data Analytics in Action (Guest Speaker)

+Concepts:

 Readings: